 Where to See Turkish Cypriot Dances

-Throughout the year, especially on festival days, folk dances of Northern Cyprus are performed.
+Throughout the year, especially on festival days, folk dances of the part of Cyprus occupied by Turkey are performed.
 You can find out about other folk dance events and details of such through the Folk Art Foundation in Northern Nicosia, and they can even invite you to join a class where they teach folk dances, or even attend a rehearsal!

 During the holiday, you can also get acquainted with the folk songs and (in general) very popular songs of Cyprus, which we learned today.